embrace-io/embrace-react-native-sdk/packages/react-navigation/README.md

 # React Native Embrace - React Navigation

-> ## Core Module Required
+> [!IMPORTANT]
 >
 > This module requires [React Native Embrace SDK](https://www.npmjs.com/package/@embrace-io/react-native).

-# Add React Navigation screen tracker

-## Adding Context to Sessions

 Embrace can collect basic session data and crashes as you've already seen in the [Crash Reporting](https://embrace.io/docs/react-native/integration/crash-reporting) and [Session Reporting](https://embrace.io/docs/react-native/integration/session-reporting) sections.
 Embrace can also collect the screens that your app opened and include it as context within your sessions.
 Here's how you add the screen tracker to the session.

-Currently we are only supporting the React Navigation SDK, if you are using another library please contact us at <support@embrace.io> or on Slack if you would like to request support.
+Currently we are only supporting the React Navigation SDK, if you are using another library please contact us at <support@embrace.io>, on [Slack](https://embraceio-community.slack.com/), or open a [new issue](https://github.com/embrace-io/embrace-react-native-sdk/issues/new) if you would like to request support.

-## Adding the component

-Embrace has a separate module for tracking Screens, to use it you will need to add the React Navigation Tracker

 ### Install the component

 ```sh
 yarn add @embrace-io/react-navigation
 ```

+Or

 ```sh
 npm install @embrace-io/react-navigation